-To find out if you are eligible for assistance, or to make a claim, you should contact the Assisted Prison Visits Unit.
+To find out if you are eligible for assistance, or to make a claim, you should contact the Assisted Prison Visits Unit (see page 21).
 They will need to see your original tax credit award for proof of entitlement.

 Other things that may be of interest to you